COLLECTORS UNIVERSE, INC.

-The role of the Audit Committee (the "Committee") of the Board of Directors of Collectors Universe, Inc. (the "Company") shall be to assist the Board of Directors (the “Board”) in fulfilling its oversight responsibility with respect to the Company's:
+The role of the Audit Committee (the "Committee") of the Board of Directors of Collectors Universe, Inc., a Delaware corporation (the "Company") is to assist the Board of Directors (the “Board”) in fulfilling its oversight responsibility with respect to the Company's:

 In performing this role, the Committee shall be guided by the following principles:

 - The Company's independent public accountants (the "Outside Auditors") are ultimately accountable to the Audit Committee and Board of Directors and not to management of the Company.